uwplse/coq-plugin-lib/README.md

 This is a library of useful utility functions for Coq plugins.
-These functions originally come from [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) and [DEVOID](https://github.com/uwplse/ornamental-search), but may be useful for plugin development more broadly.
+These functions originally come from from the accompanying project archives (TODO: NAMES), but may be useful for plugin development more broadly.

 To build this library with a test plugin, run: